Speak with an Expert Today

 A two-stage furnace has the same concept in mind as a modulating furnace.
 The difference lies in the fact that while a modulating furnace can operate at any capacity between 40% and 100%, a two-stage furnace operates on a low-stage and a high-stage.
 The low and high stages have preset BTU outputs.

 On most days, the furnace will operate at its first stage to only provide the heat you need to stay comfortable.
-On those very coldest days of the year, this furnace will ramp up to its second stage and give the full BTU output of the furnace to keep satisfying the heating requirements of the home.
-It is basically like having two furnaces in one – one for the warmer days and one for the very coldest.
+On those very cold days of the year, this furnace will ramp up to its second stage and give the full BTU output of the furnace to keep satisfying the heating requirements of the home.
+It is basically like having two furnaces in one – one for the warmer days and one for the very cold.

 Most furnaces are either off (providing no heat) or on (at full capacity) with the burner and blower operating at 100%.
 This causes the temperature in your house to go up and down by several degrees – affecting both your comfort and your energy bills.